cccbr/belfryprojects/content/docs/040-managing-project/index.md

 ## Snagging

 The contract terms should set out how and by when remedial work will be completed.
-The project leader should create a list of items that do not meet contractual acceptance criteria (punch list) and report them to the contractor concerned as soon as possible.
-As these punch list items are completed by the contractor, they should be rechecked, and then marked completed.
+The project leader should create a "snagging list" ("punch list" in the US) of items that do not meet contractual acceptance criteria and report them to the contractor concerned as soon as possible.
+As thes items are completed by the contractor, they should be rechecked, and then marked completed.
 Note, during your review of punch list items, keep a careful eye out as new items may be caused by remedial work and if any are noted, they should be added to the punch list and remediated.
 When the snagging process is completed, the project can move onto the next step.

-### Blessing and Dedication
+## Blessing and Dedication

 It is customary for the Bishop or other senior church representative to bless the bells, if possible while they are still visible in the church or church yard before being lifted into the tower.
 This may be at a special service or as part of another church service or ringing event.
 Often the precise time within the project plan will not be known until relatively late so organisation may be quite complicated.

 Alternatively, the re-dedication may be after the bells have been rehung and perhaps rung open (i.e. audibly) for the first time.
 A video link from the bell chamber to the church can be used so that the bells are visible on a screen during the service.
 The bells are normally not be rung (other than for basic testing) before the dedication service.
 Bells are at risk of theft while not hung in the tower so additional security arrangements may be required.

-### Recommissioning
+## Recommissioning

 Plans should set out when and how the bells will be recommissioned.
 The first ringing after the bells are installed and functioning will usually be by an experienced band who can assist in assessing the new installation with the bell hangers.
 The acceptance criteria should be set out in the project plans.
 Ensure that all work activities are completed before each contract is signed off as complete and money paid.

 Link to contract terms chapter

-### Completion, First Ringing and Reporting
+## Completion, First Ringing and Reporting

 Once all work is completed satisfactorily, the tower should be cleaned throughout and items in routine use replaced – chairs, tables, etc.  This is an opportunity to clean, restore or replace used items and install additional items to update the facilities available.